-You may be able to use the standard mileage rate instead of actual expenses to figure the deductible costs of operating a passenger car, including a van, pickup, or panel truck.
+You may be able to use the standard mileage rate instead of actual expenses to figure the deductible costs of operating a passenger automobile, including a van, sport utility vehicle (SUV), pickup, or panel truck.

 If you want to use the standard mileage rate for a vehicle you own, you must do so in the first year you place your vehicle in service.
 In later years, you can deduct actual expenses instead, but you cannot use a depreciation method other than straight line.